andylamp/moses/README.md

- * The third plot shows the averaged error over time for the number of trials performed but just for Power Method and MOSES; this is done in order to have a better comparison as GROUSE results sometimes skewed the graph.
+ * The third plot shows the averaged error over time for the number of trials performed but just for Power Method and MOSES; this is done in order to have a better comparison as FD and GROUSE results sometimes skewed the graph.

- * The fourth plot is again a `subplot` which the first one shows the resulting final error per iteration for Offline SVD, MOSES, Power Method, and GROUSE; while the second one shows the error for just MOSES and Power Method as they are closer.
+ * The fourth plot is again a `subplot` which the first one shows the resulting final error per iteration for Offline SVD, MOSES, Power Method, FD, and GROUSE; while the second one shows the error for just MOSES and Power Method as they are closer.

  * The fifth, and final, plot for the synthetic data shows the final